 alien-human-relations

-The complex relationship between the humans and the Oankali, including dependence, mistrust, and communication challenges.
+The complex and often fraught interactions between humans and the alien Oankali, highlighting misunderstandings and power dynamics.

 Lilith's Brood (1989)Octavia E. Butler